Achievable logoAchievable logo

 Choosing investments based on moral-based factors, including political, religious, or social values

-Environmental considerations primarily focus on an investment’s environmental impact.
+Environmental considerations focus on an investment’s environmental impact.
 MSCI considers the following factors when assigning an environmental score:

 • Climate change impact